KauzClay/docs-tap/scst-scan/tanzu-supply-chain/sonarqube-scan/install-sq-component.hbs.md

 This topic tells you how to install the SonarQube Scan component and customize the image on which to run the SonarQube scan.

-> **Note** The SonarQube Scan component is in the alpha stage and only supports Maven projects at
+> **Note** The SonarQube Scan component is in the alpha stage and only supports Maven and Gradle projects at
 > this time.

 If you used the Authoring profile, the SonarQube Scan component is installed by default.
 For more